Mathics3/mathics-core/FUTURE.rst

 More Custom kinds of (compound) Expressions and Fewer Conversions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Python/Numpy literal expressions fall into this category and this is especially useful in data crunching and rendering graphics.
+Python/Numpy literal expressions fall into this category, and this is especially useful in data crunching and rendering graphics.

 Compilation
 ++++++++++++